brklntmhwk/dev-container-tauri/README.md

 ```

 - Follow the prompts and choose your preferences
-  - In this example, chose the followings:
+  - In tauri-example, they are the followings:
-    - Project name: tauri-react-app
+    - Project name: *tauri-example*
-    - Choose which language to use for your frontend: TypeScript / JavaScript
+    - Choose which language to use for your frontend: *TypeScript / JavaScript*
-    - Choose your package manager: yarn
+    - Choose your package manager: *yarn*
-    - Choose your UI template: React
+    - Choose your UI template: *React*
-    - Choose your UI flavor: TypeScript
+    - Choose your UI flavor: *TypeScript*

 4. Move to the project directory